3 Ways to Keep Visitors Happy

 We moved to North Carolina from Atlantic Canada almost 9 years ago.
-It seems so long ago, yet when I think about the doubts and excitment we had at the time, it seems like only a few months ago.
+It seems so long ago, yet when I think about the doubts and excitement we had at the time, it seems like only a few months ago.

 Living near the halfway point between our former Canadian home and the winter warmth of Florida allows us to enjoy many visitors stopping by.
 “It’s a great place to stop on our trip south” we often hear.
 Or “it’s so convenient!” is the other often-quoted benefit.

-This week, we’ve had my wife’s sister and brother-in-law visiting with their 3 and 1 year-old.
-Now, we have a 13 and 15 year old; but having the youngsters with us is a reminder of what we’ve quickly forgotten.
+This week, we’ve had my wife’s sister and brother-in-law visiting with their 3 and 1-year-old.
+Now, we have a 13 and 15-year-old; but having the youngsters with us is a reminder of what we’ve quickly forgotten.
 Crying, giggling, diapers, the prep time to leave, toys on the floor, etc.

 Visitors make life unpredictable and enjoyable all at the same time.
 Even in a church.